Training Camp — Oh how sweet the sound!

-Best Case: JuJu Smith-Schuster hauls in 143 passes and sets the single-season mark for receptions, becomes the first WR to win the NFL MVP Award and hoists the Lombardi in February.
+Best Case: Antonio Brown pulls in 143 passes and sets the single-season mark for receptions, becomes the first WR to win the NFL MVP Award and hoists the Lombardi in February.

-Worst Case: Injuries again barely allow No. 89 to see the field and the lack of depth at the position cripples the offense.
+Worst Case: Injuries again barely allow No. 89 to see the field and he, like Ladarius Green, becomes another failed TE acquisition post-Hines.

-Worst Case: Keith Butler’s defense continues to surrender points and yards in droves, making them a non-factor in the playoff race.
-The safety position fails to improve and fans long for the return of Mike Mitchell, of all people.
+Worst Case: Butler’s defense continues to surrender points and yards in droves, making them a non-factor in the playoffs.

-Best Case: Steven Nelson, realizing his potential as a shutdown corner, teams with a rejuvenated Joe Haden to form the finest set of corners in the league.
+Best Case: Artie Burns, realizing his potential as a shutdown corner, teams with a rejuvenated Joe Haden to form the finest set of corners in the league.